ni/VireoSDK/CONTRIBUTING.md

 # Contributing to Vireo

-This guide will walkthrough the different workflows recommended for developing Vireo.
+This guide will walk through the different workflows recommended for developing Vireo.
 It covers setting up your own fork with continuous integration (CI) server connections as well as commands for developing locally, keeping up to date, and submitting changes.

-# Getting Started
+# Getting started

 ## Create a fork
 Vireo relies on the [fork-pull model](https://help.github.com/articles/about-collaborative-development-models/) for developer contributions.